Complex Riemannian Foliations of open K\"ahler manifolds: Reduction results

 \endproof

-This establishes Theorem \ref{r2}, because $\mathcal{V}_0$ vanishes when the foliation is totally geodesic.
+This establishes Theorem \ref{r2}, because if $\mathcal{V}_0$ vanishes then the foliation is totally geodesic.
 The result parallels the situation for closed K\"ahler manifolds, where $\mathcal{F}$ must be either totally geodesic or polar.
 The natural question now is whether the above result could be improved to show the second author's result also holds in the non-compact case.
 Certainly the techniques in \cite{Nagy1} will not work here.
 In fact the above theorem is optimal, as we will demonstrate by showing how to construct a wide family of examples $(M,\mathcal{F})$ with $\mathcal{F}$ a complex Riemannian foliation that is neither polar nor totally geodesic.
+To this end, we follow a construction in \cite{nagychiossi}.